merilora/maria-website/content/home/supervision.md

 I am happy to discuss projects that fall within the scope of:

-- Multisensory integration and body awareness across the lifespan
+- Multisensory integration and bodily self-awareness across the lifespan
-- Psychological and neural mechanisms of body awareness
+- Psychological and neural mechanisms of bodily self-awareness
-- Methodological advances in fNIRS
 - The development of self-recognition
-- Mechanisms underpinning self-other distinction, including tactile interactions
 - Interoception and eating behaviour in infants and young children (psychophysiology and behaviour)

 Please get in touch if you want to discuss possible research experience and/or PhD opportunities.